Brad Davis (actor): Early acting roles

 At 16, after winning a music-talent contest, Davis worked at Theater Atlanta.
 He later moved to New York City and attended the American Academy of Dramatic Arts, and the American Place Theater where he studied acting.
-After a role on the soap opera How to Survive a Marriage, he performed in Off-Broadway plays.
+After a role on the soap opera How to Survive a Marriage in 1974, he performed in Off-Broadway plays.

 In 1976, he was cast in the television mini-series Roots, then as Sally Field's love interest in the television film Sybil.
 The same year, he married casting director Susan Bluestein.
 They would have one child together, Alex Blue Davis (b.
 1983), a musician and actor.

 In 1977, he was cast as John Rambo in First Blood when John Frankenheimer was scheduled to direct the film before it was cancelled due to Orion Pictures' acquisition of Filmways.

 Midnight Express and stardom

 His most successful film role was as the main character Billy Hayes in Midnight Express (1978), for which he won the Golden Globe Award for New Star of the Year – Actor.
 He was nominated for a similar award at that year's BAFTA Awards, in addition to receiving Best Actor nominations at both ceremonies (Richard Dreyfuss won for The Goodbye Girl).

-In 1980, Davis would play war correspondent Phil Caputo in the biographical made-for-television film A Rumor of War.
+In 1980, Davis would play US Marine Officer Phil Caputo in the biographical made-for-television film A Rumor of War.
 The same year, he would be top-billed for his role in the film A Small Circle of Friends.

 In 1981, he played American track star Jackson Scholz in the Academy Award-winning film Chariots of Fire.

 In 1982, Davis played the title role of Georges Querelle in the film Querelle, Rainer Werner Fassbinder's final film before his death by a drug overdose.
+That same year, he starred in Steven Berkoff's stage adaptation of The Metamorphosis at the Mark Taper Forum.